I am a front-end developer by profession, but I enjoy writing articles about anything mysterious, interesting and fascinating.

 Around 70,000 Romans were killed and 10,000 more were captured.
 Carthage lost only 5,700 troops.
 Rome was devastated and ordered a national day of mourning.
 Not a single person in Rome was there who didn’t have a relative who died in Cannae.
 Rome lost one-fifth of its population over 17 years.
 This, however, did not finish Rome off as Hannibal had hoped and they would be back for revenge soon.

-5. The Battle of Tours - 732 AD
+5. The Battle of Tours (732 AD)

 The Battle of Tours also known as the Battle of Poitiers was fought between the Frankish and Burgundian forces under Charles Martel against the Umayyad Caliphate led by Abdul Rahman Al Ghafiqi.
 The Battle took place between the cities of Poitiers and Tours on 10 October 732 AD.
-The Muslims were rampaging across Europe and this was the battle which turned the tide of the war for the Europeans.
+The Muslims were rampaging across Europe and this was the battle that turned the tide of the war for the Europeans.

 The quick tactics of the Muslim horse archers could not be countered by the European armies who were burdened with heavy armor.
 The Muslims had to be stopped now or they would overrun the whole of Christian Europe.
 The Frankish kingdom under Charles Martel was the only obstacle that stood in front of the Muslims.

 The number of troops that faced each other varies.
 The Franks had about 15,000 to 75,000 troops whereas the Muslims had between 60,000 to 400,000 cavalry.
 Charles Martel arranged his troops in a defensive square.
 The Muslims had to charge uphill and fight a battle that was fought on the terms of their enemy.